 - Social worker, printer, writer, later puppeteer

-Pepler was born at Eastbourne to a Quaker family and educated at Bootham School.
-After school, he tried several occupations including, land surveying, the tea trade and engineering.
+Hilary Pepler, also known as Douglas Pepler, was born at Eastbourne to a Quaker family and educated at Bootham School.
+After school, he tried several occupations including land surveying, the tea trade and engineering.
 In the early 1900s, Pepler moved to Hammersmith, London with his wife Clare Whiteman, and obtained employment with London City Council in the department of child-care.
-He developed an interest in social theory and how to improve the lives of working people in the face of industrialisation writing several tracts on the subject.
-On a practical level, he was instrumental in the introduction of free school meals, by any standards, a very considerable achievement.
-His experience of Social Work however, left his sceptical as to the ultimate value of such initiatives and most inclined to support self-help as a better means of eradicating poverty.
+He developed an interest in social theory and how to improve the lives of working people in the face of industrialisation, writing several tracts on the subject.
+On a practical level, he was instrumental in the introduction of free school meals; by any standards, a very considerable achievement.
+His experience of Social Work however, left him skeptical as to the ultimate value of such initiatives and most inclined to support self-help as a better means of eradicating poverty.